Pseudo-spontaneous $U(1)$ Symmetry Breaking in Hydrodynamics and Holography: Holographic Superfluid with a Sourced Charged Scalar

 \section{Holographic Superfluid with a Sourced Charged Scalar}

 A holographic model for s-wave superfluidity was constructed in \cite{Hartnoll:2008vx}, where the boundary operator $\mathcal{O}$ condenses below a critical temperature $T_\mathrm{c}$.
-We will generalise this model by sourcing the operator $\mathcal{O}$, resulting in an explicitly broken global $U(1)$ symmetry.
+In this section we generalise this model by sourcing the operator $\mathcal{O}$, resulting in an explicitly broken global $U(1)$ symmetry.
+The source may be tuned to be small such that the pseudo-spontaneous limit is achieved.
 We will investigate the properties of this model using numerical techniques.
-For simplicity we will restrict ourselves to a $(2+1)$-dimensional field theory and we will work in the probe limit, where the backreaction of the gauge and scalar fields onto the metric is not taken into account.
+For simplicity we restrict ourselves to a $(2+1)$-dimensional field theory and we will work in the probe limit, where the backreaction of the gauge and scalar fields onto the metric is not taken into account.
 Therefore, our numerical results will be reliable only sufficiently close to the superfluid critical temperature $T_\mathrm{c}$ below which the scalar condensate forms.